war/asset-loading/README.md

 Checks if a given `tinygltf::Node` has a parent.
 If so, it returns the index of that parent node, which can directly be used to retrieve the node from the `tinygltf::Model::nodes` array.
 If the index is -1, then the node has no parent.

 ## AnimationPlayer

 The `AnimationPlayer` is responsible for updating all animation of `EmptyNode` objects in realtime, as well as updating the transforms of any linked meshes.
-Since animating and updating the transforms of linked nodes and meshes must respect a strict inheritance hierarchy, the transforms are calculated starting from the root/base node, and follow the path to the final mesh.
+Since animating and updating the transforms of linked nodes and meshes must respect a strict inheritance hierarchy, the transforms are calculated starting from the root/base node and follow the path to the final mesh.

 ### AnimationPlayer::AnimationPlayer (constructor)
 Currently does nothing other than initializing member variables.